 Now that you have Eclipse installed and tried running a sample Hello World Java program using Eclipse.

-In this post we would go through more about working with eclipse in detail.
+In this post we would go through various Eclipse IDE configuration steps.

 Select menu Window > Preferences.
 Goto the installed JREs preference page Java > Installed JREs preference page to display the installed Java Run-time Environments.